jmw-phys/iNORG/README.md

     finished: Finished the Green calc function; Update the code from v4.1.20; Add the Green calc function(not tested). next do : 1.Cross-validation in three band(with interaction and no interaction). tinking : How should I add the correction vector for fixing the G calc?

+Version: v1.0.20 @ 2023.04.05
+    finished: Fix the set_interaction() in impurity class; Change the Impdata data structure; speed up the set_row_primeter_byimpH() function;
+    next do : Test the convergence of ground state calc. tinking : The Green calc need to fixed for some structure can't find in the sub-space.